SaMuELToLoKo/homebridge-advanced-thermostat/README.md

 OK (200)
 ```

 Now you can SWAP between Cº to Fº.

-To visualize the temperture in Fº you must change your Display unit configuration
+To visualize the temperture in Fº, you must change your Display unit configuration
 in your Iphone.

 You can do it going to